Speak a word.

 Just choose one.

 Feel your tongue against your teeth.
 Open your throat and push out the air.
-Feel the breath blow from out your mouth.
 Feel the saliva.
-Feel your lips shut and make it final.
+Feel your teeth click shut and make it final.

 Capture a thought in air.